Nicktoons MLB

 Nicktoons MLB is a baseball video game released for the Xbox 360, Wii, Nintendo DS, and Nintendo 3DS platforms.
-The game was developed by High Voltage Software and published by 2K Play in 2011.
+The game was developed by High Voltage Software and published by 2K in 2011.
 It features playable characters from Nickelodeon shows including SpongeBob SquarePants, Invader Zim, The Ren & Stimpy Show, Danny Phantom, Planet Sheen, Avatar: The Last Airbender, Fanboy & Chum Chum, T.U.F.F.
-Puppy, and two characters that only appear in the 3DS version, one which is from The Adventures of Jimmy Neutron, Boy Genius, and the other from the Nickelodeon game Monkey Quest.
+Puppy, and The Adventures of Jimmy Neutron, Boy Genius.
+Two characters only are playable in the 3DS version.
+One of them is the titular character Jimmy Neutron, and the other is from the Nickelodeon game Monkey Quest.
 Characters from Rugrats, Rocko's Modern Life, Aaahh!!!
 Real Monsters, Hey Arnold!, The Angry Beavers, CatDog, El Tigre: The Adventures of Manny Rivera, Back at the Barnyard, and The Mighty B! make cameo appearances in the game's loading screens.
-In addition to Nickelodeon characters, the game also features players from real Major League Baseball teams.
+In addition to Nickelodeon characters and some fictional baseball teams, the game also features players from real Major League Baseball teams.
+The game's announcers are Perch Perkins from SpongeBob SquarePants and GIR from Invader Zim.

-The Nintendo 3DS version has two additional characters and more stadiums and modes.
+The Nintendo 3DS version also has more stadiums and modes.
 Both console versions allow the player to choose between traditional pad-based controls or motion controls, with the Wii version implementing the former with the Classic Controller and the Xbox 360 version implementing the latter with the Kinect sensor.

 Gameplay

 Gameplay of all versions of the game is similar to The Bigs and The Bigs 2.
-The game contains all the MLB teams along with the all-star teams and fictional Nicktoons teams in standard quick play games 5 Nicktoons characters that have special abilities can be selected by each side.
-The game only contains 6 fictional Nicktoons ballparks (7 in the 3DS version) and 6 real-life MLB ballparks (8 in the 3DS version) compared to the full MLB ballpark lineups in both The Bigs games.
+The game contains all the MLB teams along with the all-star teams and fictional Nicktoons teams in standard quick play games.
+For quick play games, 5 Nicktoons characters that have special abilities can be selected by each side.
+A few realistic baseball players from the chosen team also take part at bat and on the field.
+The game contains 6 fictional Nicktoons ballparks (7 in the 3DS version) and 6 real-life MLB ballparks (8 in the 3DS version) compared to the full MLB ballpark lineups in both The Bigs games.

+There is also a tournament mode, where the player plays as any MLB team or a full team of Nicktoons characters to win a best-of-three game series against other teams.

+One of the game's other modes is called Distance Derby.
+This takes place in one of the fictional Nicktoons stadiums.
+The player selects an MLB player or Nicktoons character and tries to score points by hitting targets above the outfield.
+After one player scores 100,000 points, a turbo hit is activated for a game-winning hit.

+Once the player beats a certain team or does something important in a game or Distance Derby, a card is unlocked.
+All of the player's cards are in a collection.
+If the achievement is done twice, the card will turn from Bronze to Silver.
+Doing so again will make it gold.